fugu-chop/launch_school/rb130_ruby_foundations/lesson_3/1_ruby_version_managers.md

 ```

 ### Troubleshooting Rbenv
-Compared to RVM, rbenv uses a conservative approach to perform its tasks: it doesn't rely on making dynamic changes to your environment or system commands.
-Instead, it makes __a small, one-time change to your PATH__, and leaves your system to run exactly as designed.
+Compared to RVM, `rbenv` uses a conservative approach to perform its tasks: it doesn't rely on making dynamic changes to your environment or system commands.
+Instead, it makes __a small, one-time change to your `PATH`__, and leaves your system to run exactly as designed (it relies on shims to do things, rather than changing directories in the `PATH`).

-This is the real strength of rbenv, and the main reason many developers prefer it over RVM; it's less likely to go wrong.
+This is the real strength of `rbenv`, and the main reason many developers prefer it over RVM; it's less likely to go wrong.
 There's just not that many moving parts to worry about.
-The most likely issue with rbenv is that you get confused about which version of Ruby you are running, or you use the wrong gem command to install or update some Gems.
+The most likely issue with `rbenv` is that you get confused about which version of Ruby you are running, or you use the wrong gem command to install or update some Gems.

 The troubleshooting steps are broadly the same: